Portfolio Development and Assessment

 • How do I know if the SAIL Program is right for me?

-Academic advisors at MSPS play a significant role in helping students determine if portfolio development through the SAIL program is right for them.
+Academic advisors at SPS play a significant role in helping students determine if portfolio development through the SAIL program is right for them.
 Additionally, students can determine whether or not SAIL is a viable option by doing the following:

 - Reviewing your degree planning form to determine how credits earned through SAIL might "fit" with the rest of your degree program requirements.